 Spouse and Dependent Children

-Spouses and tax-dependent children of full-time employees are eligible for remission of undergraduate tuition after the employee has completed one (1) year of continuous full-time employment before the semester begins.
+Spouses and tax-dependent children of full-time employees are eligible for remission of undergraduate tuition immediately.
+Please note:

 - Tuition Remission will be reduced by the applicable financial aid.